lemonmade/quilt/documentation/features/builds/apps/static.md

 Quilt’s router supports “fallback” routes, which are matched when no other sibling matches, and by default uses fallbacks that set a 404 status code.
 While useful, these fallbacks are hard to express in a static build, where files on disk are meant to map directly to “real” routes in your application.

-Quilt defaults to a pattern for these routes that works in several hosting providers: it only renders fallbacks if they have an explicit `404` status code (which you can do with the `NotFound` component or the `useStatusCode` hook, both from `@quilted/quilt/http`), and renders them as `404.html` files in the nested directory that maps to where they appeared in your route configuration.
+Quilt defaults to a pattern for these routes that works in several hosting providers: it only renders a fallback for the root route (`/`), and only if it has an explicit `404` status code (which you can do with the `NotFound` component or the `useStatusCode` hook, both from `@quilted/quilt/http`).
+With this specific combination, Quilt will write the resulting render to `./build/public/404.html`.
+Fallbacks for all other routes, and fallbacks without an explicit 404 status code, will not be rendered.

 The behavior of what routes get rendered, and with what filenames, can be customized more deeply with a [Sewing Kit plugin](./TODO), which we will discuss next.
 Sewing Kit also gives you (or the Sewing Kit plugins you use) the ability to handle other details about your application that are represented differently in different static hosting platforms, like headers and redirects.